pdelorenzo/MobileMiTM/README.md

 MobileMiTM
 ==========

-Burp Extension with DNS, non-HTTP proxy, and autolearn
+Burp Extension for BurpSuite pro that includes a custom DNS, non-HTTP proxy, and autolearn

 Features: